 Shed some weight with Dandelion

-A few days ago I was watching one of my favorite chefs, Alison Roman, making a side dish with sauteed dandelion.
-While she was chopping the leaves she mentioned that her acupuncturist told her that “Dandelion is good for the blood”.
-So I started to gather some studies to validate that claim.
+A few days ago, I was watching one of my favorite chefs, Alison Roman, prepare a side dish with sautéed dandelion.
+While chopping the leaves, she mentioned that her acupuncturist told her, “Dandelion is good for the blood.”
+That piqued my curiosity, so I started researching studies to validate the claim.

-I personally love greens and I believe that they are generally good for the overall health, as they are filled with powerful nutrients and antioxidants, but some, like dandelions, have even more special qualities that make them a good candidate to be a regular in my diet.
+I love greens and believe they are generally beneficial for overall health, as they are packed with powerful nutrients and antioxidants.
+However, dandelion stands out for its unique qualities, making it a great candidate for regular inclusion in my diet.

 insuline resistance blood sugar level PCOS